golemfactory/golem-docs/src/pages/docs/reputation/finding-the-best-providers.md

 ### Filter providers based on Memory Performance

-The memory performance is measured by the throughput in MiB/sec and operations per second.
+The memory performance is measured by the throughput in MiB/sec.
-For sequential read/write performance (in MiB/sec):

 - `minMemorySeqRead` and `maxMemorySeqRead` set the range for minimum and maximum sequential read performance.
 - `minMemorySeqWrite` and `maxMemorySeqWrite` set the range for minimum and maximum sequential write performance.
-  For random read/write performance (in operations per second):
+  For random read/write performance:
 - `minMemoryRandRead` and `maxMemoryRandRead` set the range for minimum and maximum random read performance.
 - `minMemoryRandWrite` and `maxMemoryRandWrite` set the range for minimum and maximum random write performance.

 ### Filter providers based on Disk Performance

-Similar to memory performance, disk performance is also measured by throughput in MB/s.
-We can filter for random and sequential read/write performance separately:
+Similar to memory performance, disk performance is also measured by throughput in MiB/sec.
-For random read/write performance (in MB/s):

 - `minRandomReadDiskThroughput` and `maxRandomReadDiskThroughput` filter based on minimum and maximum random disk read throughput.
 - `minRandomWriteDiskThroughput` and `maxRandomWriteDiskThroughput` filter based on minimum and maximum random disk write throughput.
-  For sequential read/write performance (in MB/s):
+  For sequential read/write performance:
 - `minSequentialReadDiskThroughput` and `maxSequentialReadDiskThroughput` filter based on minimum and maximum sequential disk read throughput.
 - `minSequentialWriteDiskThroughput` and `maxSequentialWriteDiskThroughput` filter based on minimum and maximum sequential disk write throughput.